demon9709/devops-projects/k8s-python-api/README.md

 # Plan deployment for a web application

-Assignment is to plan the deployment for a web application (for example, a simple Python API) which is intended to operate within a Kubernetes cluster.
+Assignment is to plan the deployment for a web application (for example, a simple Python API) which is intended to operate within a **Kubernetes cluster**.
 The plan has to be detailed and should include the ability to scale, as well as safety and maintenance factors.